bitrise-io/bitrise-oauth/README.md

 - `ValidateRequest(r *http.Request) error` calls the `ValidateRequest` function of `auth0.JWTValidator` instance to validate a request.
 It returns `nil` if the validation has succeeded, otherwise returns an `error`.

+- `ValidateRequestAndReturnToken(r *http.Request) (*TokenWithClaims, error)` calls the `ValidateRequest` function of `auth0.JWTValidator` instance to validate a request.
+It returns the validated `TokenWithClaims` token, that can be used to get the claims if the validation has succeeded, otherwise returns an `error`.

 - `Middleware(next http.Handler, opts ...HTTPMiddlewareOption) http.Handler` returns an `http.Handler` instance.
 It calls `ValidateRequest` to validate the request.
 Calls the next middleware if the validation has succeeded, otherwise sends an error using an error writer.
 It might receive `HTTPMiddlewareOption`s as a parameter.

 - `MiddlewareFunc(opts ...EchoMiddlewareOption) echo.MiddlewareFunc` returns an `echo.MiddlewareFunc` instance.
 It calls `ValidateRequest` to validate the request.
 Calls the next `echo.HandlerFunc` if the validation has succeeded, otherwise returns an `error`.
 It might receive `EchoMiddlewareOption`s as a parameter.